 Easy to clean: There should not be any groves on the flooring where the dirt gets stuck.
 Look for seamless flooring options for easier cleaning.

 Design-friendly: Flooring should look in sync with the design of the rest of the kitchen.

-Tiles are the go-to option for areas, such as the kitchen and bathroom, susceptible to moisture.
+Tiles are the go-to flooring options for areas, such as the kitchen and bathroom, susceptible to moisture.
 It can last a lifetime if installed, grouted, and sealed properly.
 The popular options for kitchen tile flooring are:

 Ceramic or porcelain tile: These tiles have a hard solid surface that does not attract dirt or dust.
 They are waterproof and are easy to maintain.
 Ceramic tiles can endure any amount of spills, splatters, and messes that can be wiped away with a mop or sponge easily.

 Natural Stone: They are a little expensive than ceramic tiles but are easy to clean and maintain.
 They are popular because of their natural finish.